Sufism: Rabi'a Al-'Adawiyya

 There are different opinions about the death and resting place of Rabia Basri.
 Some believe her resting place to be Jerusalem whereas others believe it to be Basra.

 Junayd of Baghdad

 Junayd al-Baghdadi (830–910) was one of the earlier Sufis.
 He was a Persian Sufi and one of the most famous of the early Islamic saints and is a central figure in the spiritual lineages of many Sufi orders.
 Junayd al-Baghdadi taught in Baghdad throughout his lifetime and was an important figure in the development of Sufi beliefs.
 Like Hasan of Basra before him, was widely revered by his students and disciples as well as quoted by other mystics.
 Because of his importance among Sufis, Junayd was often referred to as the "Sultan".

 Bayazid Bastami

-Bayazid Bastami was a recognized and influential Sufi personality from the Tayfuriyya order.
+Bayazid Bastami was a recognised and influential Sufi personality from the Tayfuriyya order.
 Bastami was born in 804 in Bastam.
 Bayazid is regarded for his devout commitment to the Sunnah and his dedication to fundamental Islamic principles and practices.